How Long Is It Dark In Alaska?

 The extended periods of darkness have significant effects on the daily lives of Alaskans, influencing everything from mental health to economic activities.

-You Might Also Like What Is Considered A Felony In Alaska?
+You Might Also Like How Much Does It Cost To Process A Moose In Alaska?
+Comprehensive Guide

 Mental Health and Well-being